 \section{Introduction}

-Following the release of ChatGPT by OpenAI in November 2022 [5], large language models (LLMs) [1] have sparked great interest in the private sector, with many companies seeking to offer services based on these models.
+Following the release of ChatGPT by OpenAI in November 2022 \cite{achiam2023gpt}, large language models (LLMs) \cite{zhao2023survey} have sparked great interest in the private sector, driving numerous companies to invest in LLM-based services, setting off a wave of innovation and competition.
+We can notably mention tech giants like Microsoft with Copilot \cite{peng2023impact}, Google with Gemini \cite{team2024gemini}, Meta with Llama \cite{touvron2023llama} and Anthropic with Claude.
+This explosion of interest has transformed the landscape of artificial intelligence, pushing companies and researchers to explore the vast potential of LLMs.
 However, training and inference of such models remain inaccessible to the general public, requiring considerable computational power and high-quality data.